 4. Eat Walk Glasgow

 If you’re a foodie fanatic, you’ve come to the right place!
-Glasgow is a bustling city full of amazing food and drink cafes, bars and restaurants, and a food-themed walking tour is a great way to uncover these spots whilst taking in the sights of the city.
-Along this Glasgow city tour, you’ll stop off at five great locations to tuck into tasty, locally-sourced food, with three of the stops also offering drink tastings too.
+Glasgow is a bustling city full of amazing food and drink cafés, bars and restaurants, and a food-themed walking tour is a great way to uncover these spots whilst taking in the sights of the city.
+You’ll stop off at five great locations to tuck into tasty, locally-sourced food, with three of the stops also offering drink tastings too.

-As you wander around the city with your expert guide, you’ll have your own audio headset so you can listen to the guide tell you all about Glasgow’s rich history, as well as venue recommendations for other places to eat too.
+You’ll have your own audio headset so you can explore at your own pace while listening to the guide tell you all about Glasgow’s rich history, and venue recommendations for other places to eat too.